benoitc/gunicorn/docs/source/design.rst

 These workers are compatible with python3.
 You have two kind of workers.

 The worker `gthread` is a threaded worker.
-It accepts connections in the main loop, accepted connections are are added to the thread pool as a connection job.
+It accepts connections in the main loop, accepted connections are added to the thread pool as a connection job.
 On keepalive connections are put back in the loop waiting for an event.
 If no event happen after the keep alive timeout, the connection is closed.